 Amherst School District follows the guidelines of Senate Bill 2 (SB2) which are outlined in RSA 40:13.
-Voting on budgets, appropriations, and other articles culminates with ballot voting; however, prior to the March ballot vote was the Deliberative Session, which was held February 5, 2009 and the Public Hearing, which took place in January.
+Voting on budgets, appropriations, and other articles culminates with ballot voting; however, prior to the March ballot vote is the Deliberative Session, which will be held February 5, 2009.